lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/bestPractice.rst

 ~~~~~~~~~~~~~~

 Most components have a parameters for the nominal operating conditions.
-These parameters have names that end in ``_nominal`` and they should be set to the values that the component typically
+These parameters have names that end in ``_nominal`` and they should be set to the values that
+the component typically
-have if they are run at full load or design conditions.
+has if it is operated at full load or design conditions.
 Depending on the model, these
 parameters are used differently, and the respective model documentation or code
 should be consulted for details.
 However, the table below shows typical use of
 parameters in various model to help the user understand how they are used.